RadimMusalek/Integrify_Git_lesson/README.md

 # Integrify_Git_lesson
-Integrify first lesson on using Git and GitHub
+An Integrify group assignment on using Git and GitHub.

 Team members:
-- Biswajit
+- Biswajit Paul
-- Radim
+- Radim Musalek

 #### Steps: